In the first part of the series, we talked about customer-centric factors that affect home loan rates of interest.

 Of late, prominent housing finance companies have increased their retail prime lending rates, resulting a spike in Home Loan EMIs.

 Unlike customer-centric factors that are under your control to some extent, macroeconomic factors are not.
 However, what you can do is talk to your lender and find out ways to facilitate repayment.
-Lenders can offer EMI breaks or adjust the loan tenure so that you don’t feel the pinch of increased EMIs.
+Lenders can offer you repayment flexibility or adjust the loan tenure so that you don’t feel the pinch of increased EMIs.

 Godrej Capital is the financial services arm of Godrej Group which offers home loans, Loan Against Property and other secured loans.
 With innovative products and offerings, customers can get hassle-free loans on easy terms and conditions.
 Click here to know more about the offering.